Additional resources throughout the university include:

-Tyler Clementi Center: Through research and scholarship, best practice guidance, practical tools and interventions, we assist campus professionals in fostering institutional responsiveness and creating an affirming transition experience for all students entering higher education.
+Tyler Clementi Center: Through research and scholarship, best practice guidance, practical tools and interventions, the center assists campus professionals in fostering institutional responsiveness and creating an affirming transition experience for all students entering higher education.

 University Career Services: This office is committed to assisting all students - first-year to graduate students - with making connections between their academic experiences and career paths.
-We provide career-related counseling, resources, and programs to help individuals clarify academic and career goals, establish career plans, develop job-search skills, and make successful career transitions.
-We also build relationships with alumni, employers and graduate schools to optimize internship, job, and career opportunities while creating strategic partnerships with campus departments to assist students in developing and articulating curricular experiences that will ensure they are competitive in their future.
+Career-related counseling, resources, and programs are provided to help individuals clarify academic and career goals, establish career plans, develop job-search skills, and make successful career transitions.
+Building relationships with alumni, employers and graduate schools optimize internship, job, and career opportunities while creating strategic partnerships with campus departments to assist students in developing and articulating curricular experiences that will ensure they are competitive in their future.

-First-Year Interest Group Seminars: Our signature program offers incoming students a unique opportunity to learn about specific topical areas from successful upper-class students and discover the wide array of resources available to members of the Rutgers community
+First-Year Interest Group Seminars: This signature program offers incoming students a unique opportunity to learn about specific topical areas from successful upper-class students, and discover the wide array of resources available to members of the Rutgers community.

 University College: The University College (UC) is the hub for adult and nontraditional students, providing a unique environment for academic success at Rutgers.
 UC responds to the needs of busy adults with jobs, families and other personal responsibilities that may conflict with traditional college experiences.
 UC provides nontraditional students access to academic resources at Rutgers to promote excellence in undergraduate education.